ong-ck/tp/docs/DeveloperGuide.md

 > the `topic` field to be `null`.
 If the `topic` field is filled with a valid topic name, the `Parser` will instantiate
 > a new `FilterCommand` using its constructor.

+### Export feature
+#### Current implementation
+The export function is supported by a singleton object, `Buffer`.
+Whenever a `filter` or `topo` command is called, the method within the `Buffer` object, `updateBuffer` would be called which replaces the `CS2040CFile` objects stored within the buffer with the output `CS2040CFile` objects being output from the `filter` command.

+When an `export` command is then called, a `ExportCommand` object is instantiated.
+The `ExportCommand` object extends `Command` with an overridden `execute()` method.
+When the `execute()` method is called, the `exportBuffer` method in the `Buffer` is called.
+This copies all the `CS2040CFile` stored in the buffer to the export folder stored at `.\\export` and opens the folder by using the default file explorer of the system.
+> Take note that this does not work for some Operating Systems
+> without a file explorer

 ## Product scope
 ### Target user profile